 Sarah Jayne Gartin is a freelance percussionist and private lessons instructor in New York City specializing in new music, two and four-mallet literature, timpani literature, chamber music, operetta, multi-solo literature and more!
 Originally from San Antonio, Texas, Sarah’s passion for music theatre has led her to pursue a career in the Big Apple.
-She is currently performing with the J2 Spotlight Musical Theatre Company in their inaugural season as the percussionist of ‘Seesaw’ at Theater Row.
+She most recently performed with the J2 Spotlight Musical Theatre Company in their inaugural season as the percussionist of ‘Seesaw’ at Theater Row.
 Some of her favorite regional shows have been 'Into The Woods', 'The Music Man', 'Candide' and 'Anything Goes'.
 Sarah hopes to perform on Broadway one day soon.

 Since 2007, Sarah has participated in many prestigious Summer Music Festivals: Juilliard Percussion Seminar, Leigh Howard Stevens Marimba Seminar, University of Texas Honors Ensemble, Eastern Music Festival, Chautauqua Music Festival, Texas Music Festival and The Ohio Light Opera (four seasons).
 In San Antonio, she established herself as an avid freelancer and percussion specialist.
 Sarah has played with the following orchestras and theaters: The San Antonio Symphony, The Mid-Texas Symphony, The Abilene Philharmonic, Midland-Odessa Symphony & Chorale, The Woodlawn Theatre, The Public Theater of San Antonio, Civic Orchestra of Chicago, San Antonio Viva and The United States Air Force at Lackland AFB.
 Since moving to NYC, she has performed with the Main Street Theatre and Dance Company and J2 Spotlight Musical Theatre Company.